ishaniraj/ml-exoplanet/README.md

 # 🌌 Deciphiring the Cosmos: ML for Exoplanetary Analysis

-This project explores the classification of Kepler Objects of Interest (KOIs) using Machine Learning.
-It combines t-SNE visualization with a Random Forest classifier to identify and interpret patterns in confirmed exoplanets, candidates, and false positives.
+The Kepler Space Telescope’s mission has provided a wealth of data in the form of Kepler Objects of Interest (KOI), presenting unique challenges and opportunities for astronomical data analysis.
+This study utilises two distinct machine learning techniques to enhance the understanding and classification of exoplanets.
+Firstly, a t-SNE visualisation incorporating several exoplanet statistics is employed to explore the underlying data structure and visualise the complex relationships within the high-dimensional space of Kepler observations.
+Secondly, a Random Forest classifier is built to independently predict the disposition of KOIs based on their physical and orbital characteristics.

 ## Dataset
 - **Source**: [Kepler Exoplanet Search Results (Kaggle)](https://www.kaggle.com/datasets/nasa/kepler-exoplanet-search-results/data)